chrisgit/knife-search_wrapper/README.md

 Unfortunately virtually ALL of the code for knife search is in the run method, the method is too big to monkey patch so I've copied the code to add some sorting capability.

-The code in this wrapper is clunky because the search mechanism can return back a Chef:: object, the resulting Chef:: objects are quite large and sorting them directly can result in OOM errors.
+The code in this wrapper is clunky because the search mechanism can return back a Chef:: object, the resulting Chef:: objects are quite large and sorting them directly may result in OOM errors - although in most cases the memory issues I've encountered are caused by converting "node" data to JSON or YAML.

+The plugin is called knife search wrapper but should be able to co-exist with the normal knife search.

 ## Requirements